imthi16/flightBookingSystem/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please submit an issue or create a pull request.

-## License

-[Specify the license under which the project is released]

 ---